cri-o/cri-o/deprecating_process.md

-# General Deprecating Process of CRI-O
+# General Deprecation Process of CRI-O

-## What are config options?
+## Understanding Configuration Options

-Config options are the settings that allow us to control various aspects of the behaviour and functionality of CRIO.
-They allow us to customise how CRI-O operates within a Kubernetes cluster.
+Configuration options encompass settings that provide control over various aspects of CRIO's behavior and functionality.
+These options allow for the customization of operational parameters, shaping how CRI-O operates within a Kubernetes cluster.

-## General process of deprecating a config option
+## The General Process of Deprecating a Configuration Option

-Config options undergo deprecation only during major and minor version changes in CRI-O. Removals do not occur abruptly within patch releases, ensuring a smoother transition for users adapting to evolving configurations.
+In CRI-O, configuration options undergo deprecation exclusively during major and minor version changes.
+Removals are not implemented abruptly within patch releases, ensuring a seamless transition for users adapting to evolving configurations.

-A deprecated status is assigned to a configuration option for a minimum of one release cycle before it is actually removed.
-This gives users a warning and time to adjust their configurations to adapt to the upcoming changes.
+A configuration option is labeled as deprecated for a minimum of one release cycle before its actual removal.
+This period serves as a warning, offering users an opportunity to adjust their configurations in preparation for upcoming changes.

-The deprecation is communicated through multiple channels, including updates in the documentation, messages to indicate deprecated config option in the CRI-O CLI help text and a log entry within CRI-O itself.
+The deprecation is communicated through various channels, including documentation revisions, notifications indicating the deprecation of configuration options in the CRI-O CLI help text, and a corresponding log entry within CRI-O itself.

-Configuration options are typically removed if they are no longer considered necessary or if they have been replaced by alternatives, especially options present in the Kubelet.
+In the domain of system configurations, options are typically excluded when they are no longer considered essential or have been superseded by alternatives, particularly those within the Kubelet.

-Several CRI-O config options have been replaced by Kubelet as the management of runtime containers has shifted towards the Kubelet.
+The management of runtime containers has shifted towards the Kubelet, leading to the replacement of several CRI-O configuration options by the Kubelet.

-## Examples of crio.conf options getting replaced by Kubelet
+## Examples of CRI-O Configuration Options Replaced by Kubelet

-- Runtime Management was previously done with the “runtime\_path” config option which was replaced with the “--container-runtime” flag in Kubelet.
+- Runtime Management, previously handled with the "runtime_path" configuration option, has been replaced with the "--container-runtime" flag in Kubelet.

-- Pod PIDs Limit was previously done with the “pids\_limit” config option which was replaced with the “--pods\_pids-limit” flag in Kubelet
+- Pod PIDs Limit, formerly set with the "pids_limit" configuration option, has been replaced with the "--pods_pids-limit" flag in Kubelet.

-- Image Pull Timeout was previously done with the “image\_pull\_timeout” config option which was replaced with the “--image-pull-progress-deadline” flag in Kubelet.
+- Image Pull Timeout, initially defined by the "image_pull_timeout" configuration option, has been replaced with the "--image-pull-progress-deadline" flag in Kubelet.

-The configuration files for CRI-O are written in TOML.
-TOML libraries used by CRIO usually ignore unknown or unrecognised configuration values.
-These unrecognised values are generally tolerated, but unknown flags in the CLI may cause CRI-O to fail.
+CRI-O configuration files are composed in TOML.
+Typically, TOML libraries used by CRI-O ignore unfamiliar or unacknowledged configuration parameters.
+While these unacknowledged values are generally accepted, any unfamiliar flags in the Command Line Interface (CLI) might result in a failure in CRI-O.

-In some cases, a CLI flag that has been marked for removal might be retained for an additional release, but it will be disabled.
-This grace period is provided to users so they have extra time to update their configurations and scripts before the flag is completely removed in subsequent releases.
+In specific cases, a Command Line Interface (CLI) flag designated for removal may be retained for an additional release; however, it will be deactivated during this period.
+This extension is provided to users, granting them additional time to update their configurations and scripts before the flag is ultimately eliminated in subsequent releases.